C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 You can read the Wikipedia articles on the [540 Squadron of the RAF](https://en.wikipedia.org/wiki/No._540_Squadron_RAF) to find complementary information on the flights.
 After doing this, can you find possible explanations for the route, the timing, and the town areas that were left out?

 **Now reflect on the following:**
 What advantage does the topographic map have compared to an aerial photograph?
 Consider the circumstances of aerial photography from this period.
-Comparing different photographs will give insight. **SOfia comment: Need to provide more guidance here***.
+Comparing different photographs will give insight. **SOfia comment: Need to provide more guidance and hints here: what could be considered an advantage and for whom?
+For the researcher?**.

 ### 3.b Reporting War 1914 and 2024

+By Christian Lotz

+*Learning outcome - understand how availability of digital data, internet, and community, impact the production and communication of maps*

 Times of war are times of massive map production.
 While military maps are kept secret during the war, because they depict points of strategic interest, there is a huge number of maps produced for public use to inform about the war (advancement of troops, loss of territory etc) **or as means of propaganda.** Public maps about warfare are a highly sensitive source for historiography, because wars are fought not only with weapons, but also with images.
 Therefore, we should guide a special focus on questions like who provided information and data to be shown on the map, and what was the particular purpose of the production of such public maps.